-Unless you’re a professional writer/editor, you probably read the title of this article and started envisaging a cash till.
+Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 Surprise, surprise – that’s not what we’re going to talk about.
 ‘Register’ also refers to the level of formality that language fragments have.
-In plain English, language register classifies whether a sentence is used in formal or informal settings.
+In other words, language register classifies whether a sentence is used in formal or informal settings.

 Think about language register like the clothes you wear.

 When you go over to a friend’s house, a singlet, boardshorts and thongs are fine.
 If you’re browsing in a high-end mall, a polo shirt and nice shorts might be better.
 When you go out to dinner with your partner at a nice restaurant, long pants and a nice shirt are normal.
 In the office, you might be expected to wear trousers, a business shirt and a tie.
 In extremely formal settings like a funeral or court, you’d probably wear a suit.